National Disaster Response Force

-The responsibility of managing disasters in India is that of the State Government.
+The responsibility of managing disasters in India is that of the state governments.
 The ‘Nodal Ministry’ in the central government for management of natural disasters is the Ministry of Home Affairs (MHA).

-When 'calamities of severe nature' occur, the Central Government is responsible for providing aid and assistance to the affected state, including deploying, at the State's request, of Armed Forces, Central Paramilitary Forces, National Disaster Response Force (NDRF), and such communication, air and other assets, as are available and needed.

-National Disaster Response Force (NDRF) is under the National Disaster Management Authority.
-The head of the NDRF is designated as Director General.
-The Director Generals of NDRF are IPS officers on deputation from Indian police organizations.
-Director General is a three-star officer.
+The force also helps in coordinating the response to a disaster that has occurred and that overwhelms the resources of state authorities.

-The NDRF is a top-heavy organization which in addition to the Director General has several Inspector Generals (IG) and Deputy IGs, who are flag officers and wear badges of rank.
+The NDRF is led by a Director General and also has several Inspector Generals (IG) and Deputy IGs, who are flag officers and wear badges of rank.

+Directors General

+The head of the National Disaster Response Force is the Director General who is an Indian Police Service officer with the rank of an Additional Director General of Police.
+The first holder was R. K. Bhatia who served between 2009-2010.
+The current director general is Piyush Anand who has been in office since 1 April 2024.

 Composition

-National Disaster Response Force (NDRF) is a force of 16 battalions, organized on para-military lines, and manned by persons on deputation from the para-military forces of India: three Border Security Force, three Central Reserve Police Force, two Central Industrial Security Force, two Indo-Tibetan Border Police, two Sashastra Seema Bal and one of the Assam Rifles.
+National Disaster Response Force (NDRF) is a force of 16 battalions, organised on para-military lines, and composed of persons on deputation from the central armed police forces of India: three Border Security Force, three Central Reserve Police Force, two Central Industrial Security Force, two Indo-Tibetan Border Police, two Sashastra Seema Bal and one of the Assam Rifles.
 The total strength of each battalion is approximately 1149.
 Each battalion is capable of providing 18 self-contained specialist search and rescue teams of 45 personnel each including engineers, technicians, electricians, dog squads and medical/paramedics.

 Deployment

-These NDRF battalions are located at twelve different locations in the country based on the vulnerability profile to cut down the response time for their deployment.
-During the preparedness period/in a threatening disaster situation, proactive deployment of these forces will be carried out by the NDMA in consultation with state authorities.
-The present location of NDRF Battalions are as follows:
+NDRF battalions are located at 12 different locations in the country based on the vulnerability profile to cut down the response time for their deployment.
+During the preparedness period fordisaster situations, proactive deployment of these forces is to be carried out by the NDMA in consultation with state authorities.
+Locations of NDRF Battalions are as follows:

-Functional Parameters
+Mission

-The aim of the National Disaster Management Authority is to build a safer and disaster resilient India by developing a holistic, proactive, multi-disaster and technology driven strategy for disaster management.
-This has to be achieved through a culture of prevention, mitigation and preparedness to generate a prompt and efficient response at the time of disasters.
-This national vision inter alia, aims at inculcating a culture of preparedness among all stakeholders.
+The National Disaster Management Authority is tasked with making India safer and more disaster resilient by developing a holistic, proactive, multi-disaster and technology driven strategy for disaster management.
+The goal of the agency is to use a culture of prevention, mitigation and preparedness to generate a prompt and efficient response at the time of disasters.

-NDRF has proved its importance in achieving this vision by highly skilled rescue and relief operations, regular and intensive training and re-training, familiarization exercises within the area of responsibility of respective NDRF Battalions, carrying out mock drills and joint exercises with the various stakeholders.
+NDRF conducts rescue and relief operations, regular and intensive training, familiarization exercises within the area of responsibility of respective NDRF Battalions, and joint exercises.

-Disaster Response
+Disaster response

 NDRF has proved its efficacy with its commendable performance during various disasters including the drowning cases, building collapses, landslides, devastating floods and Cyclones.
 NDRF has saved 133,192 human lives and retrieved 2760 dead bodies of disaster victims in 73 response operations in the country.
 Some of the major response operations of NDRF as below: